-Sato (2013), who identified domains where local incentive constraints imply all incentive constraints.
-All our proofs crucially use ideas from this literature.
+we must consider randomized and/or cardinal mechanisms.
+All our results hold even if we weaken OBIC to only prevent manipulations of each agent to his adjacent preferences - we call this requirement locally OBIC (LOBIC).
+Incentive compatibility with local incentive constraints were recently studied in Carroll (2012) and Sato (2013), who identified domains where local incentive constraints imply all incentive constraints.
+All our proofs use ideas from this literature.
 Thus, our results bring together two different ideas (OBIC and local incentive compatibility) in strategic voting literature.

 Our results extend the result in Majumdar and Sen (2004) by identifying the precise connection between DSIC and OBIC mechanisms with (and without) unanimity in restricted domains.
-Our results corroborate the different implications of OBIC with generic and uniform priors (a uniform prior requires that each preference in the domain is drawn with equal probability).
+Also, they corroborate the different implications of OBIC with generic and uniform priors (a uniform prior requires that each preference in the domain is drawn with equal probability).
 This is because Majumdar and Sen (2004) had shown that every neutral mechanism satisfying elementary monotonicity is OBIC under uniform priors in the unrestricted domain - this covers many reasonable mechanisms.
 In contrast, our results show a very different implication of elementary monotonicity with generic priors.